dr-leo/pandaSDMX/doc/usage.rst

 Basic usage
 ===============

-Introductory remarks
+Overview
 ----------------------------------

 This chapter illustrates the main steps of a typical workflow, namely:

 1. retrieving relevant
    dataflows by category or from a complete list of dataflows,
-#. exploring the data structure definition of the selected dataflow
+#. exploring the data structure, related code lists, and other metadata by exporting
+   them as pandas DataFrames
 #. selecting relevant series (columns) and a time-range (rows) from a dataset provided under the chosen dataflow
-   and requesting the data via http
+   and requesting data sets via http
 #. exploring the received data using the information model
 #. writing a dataset or selected series thereof to a pandas DataFrame or Series
 #.
 Reading and writing SDMX files
+#. odo support
 #.
 Handling errors

 These steps share common tasks which flow from the architecture of pandaSDMX:

-1. Call :meth:`pandasdmx.api.Request.get` on a new or existing :class:`pandasdmx.api.Request` instance to obtain an SDMX message from a web service or a file and load it into memory
+1. Use a new or existing :class:`pandasdmx.api.Request` instance to get an SDMX message from a web service or file and load it into memory.
+Since version 0.4 this can be conveniently done by descriptors named after the web resources defined by the SDMX standard (``dataflow``, ``categoryscheme``, ``data`` etc.).
+In older versions, these operations required to call :meth:`pandasdmx.api.Request.get`
 #.
-Explore the :class:`pandasdmx.api.Response`instance returned by :meth:`pandasdmx.api.Request.get`
+Explore the returned :class:`pandasdmx.api.Response` instance

    * check for errors
-   * Access the SDMX message's content through its ``msg``  attribute.
+   * explore the SDMX message's content .
-   * write data to a pandas DataFrame or Series by Calling :meth:`pandasdmx.api.Response.write`.
-This works only for generic data messages.
+   * write data or metadata to a pandas DataFrame or Series by Calling :meth:`pandasdmx.api.Response.write`.

 Importing pandaSDMX